k21971/EvilHack/doc/evilhack-changelog.md

   teleport
 - Fix: It douses it in a torrent of acid!
 - Fix: livelogging when receiving a spellbook from your deity
+- Add handling for Druid role and regular artifact gifts